maxawzsinger/gitrails/README.md

   "$BASE_URL/requests/all?page=1&limit=50"
 ```

-It supports two credential types:

 ## Quickstart

 This example gives an agent read access to `foo/` and write access to `foo/bar/` only.

 ### 1. Install the GitHub App and receive a principal key

-Configure the GitHub App setup URL to point here:
+Configure the GitHub App setup URL to point here.

 ```text
 $BASE_URL/githubTargets/github-app-callback